JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpImage Classes.md

 ```
 ' ========================================================================================
-' The following example creates an Image object based on a metafile and then draws the image.
+' The following example creates a Bitmap object based on a JPEG file.
+The code calls the
-' Next, the code calls the Image.GetBounds method to get the bounding rectangle for the image.
-' The code makes two attempts to display 75 percent of the image.
-The first attempt fails
-' because it specifies (0, 0) for the upper-left corner of the source rectangle.
-The second
-' attempt succeeds because it uses the X and Y data members returned by Image.GetBounds to
-' specify the upper-left corner of the source rectangle.
+' Bitmao.GetThumbnailImage method of that Bitmap object and then displays the thumbnail image
+' along with the main image.
 ' ========================================================================================
 SUB Example_GetThumbnailImage (BYVAL hdc AS HDC)

    ' // Create a graphics object from the window device context
    DIM graphics AS CGpGraphics = hdc
-   ' // Get the DPI scaling ratio
+   ' // Set the scaling factors using the DPI ratios
-   DIM rxRatio AS SINGLE = graphics.GetDpiX / 96
+   graphics.ScaleTransformForDpi

+   ' // Create a Bitmap object from a JPEG file.
-   DIM ryRatio AS SINGLE = graphics.GetDpiY / 96
+   DIM bmp AS CGpBitmap = "climber.jpg"
-   ' // Set the scale transform
+   ' // Set the resolution of the image using the DPI ratios
-   graphics.ScaleTransform(rxRatio, ryRatio)

-   DIM pImage AS CGpImage = "climber.jpg"
+   bmp.SetResolutionForDpi

+   ' // Get a thumbnail of the image of the spicified width and height
-   DIM pThumbnail AS CGpImage
+   DIM thumbnail AS CGpBitmap
-   pImage.GetThumbnailImage(40, 40, @pThumbnail)

-   graphics.DrawImage(@pImage, 10, 10, pImage.GetWidth, pImage.GetHeight)
-   graphics.DrawImage(@pThumbnail, 220, 10, pThumbnail.GetWidth, pThumbnail.GetHeight)
+   bmp.GetThumbnailImage(70, 50, @thumbnail)

+   ' // Draw the original image
+   graphics.DrawImage(@bmp, 10, 10)
+   ' // Draw the thumbnail image
+   graphics.DrawImage(@thumbnail, 220, 10)

 END SUB
 ' ========================================================================================